Eliseo2021/Eliseo2021/README.md

 🔭 I am currently working on the E-commerce website

-🌱 I am currently learning that cloud observability and advanced AIOps are key to scaling DevOps.

 👯 I'm INTERESTED IN collaborating on application development and DevOps.

 🤝 I'm looking to COLLABORATE IN collaborating on app development with ReactJS, React Native.